gmnenad/CalculatorNotepad/README.md

     - CalculatorNotepad support **alternative symbols** and Greek letters for most suitable functions and operators
     - examples are ≡/==, ≠/== , ≥/>=, ≤/<=, π/pi , √/sqrt , ∑/sum, ∏/product, ∫/integral, ∩/vIntersect, ....
     - there is even option in Menu/Options to 'Automatically replace known symbols' (disabled by default), which would replace 'sqrt' with '√' etc
+- notepad support recursive calls, as seen here since `fib` calls same `fib` function
+    - there is integrated stack guard that will report error instead of crashing app if user recursive function is not bounded and use too much of stack
 - `fib(1000)` is example of using user defined function, which is used same as any integrated function
     - in this case x=1000 is large number for fibonacci function which would need ages to compute if this was written in normal language like C# ( without some form of dynamic programming, such naive recursive solution would call `fib` function around 2^x times )
     - but CalculatorNotepad is using **automatic cache** for function results, so even recursive solutions would complete in same time as (often mush more complicated) non-recursive functions.
 This case needed just 6ms.